Q: What is a policy?

 Q. What does it mean when a policy is "decommissioned"?

 The Chancellor may choose to decommission a University Policy.
 When a policy is decommissioned, it is no longer in effect or recognized as a University Policy.
-Policies may be decommissioned for several reasons, but the most frequent reasons include that:
+Policies may be decommissioned for several reasons, but the most frequent reasons include:

-- Another University governing document exists with the same scope and supersedes that policy, and these authorities include a Board of Trustee By-law or another University Policy;
+- Another University governing document exists with the same scope and supersedes that policy, and these authorities can include a University By-law or University Policy;

 - A policy may no longer be operationally relevant due to changes in the University structure or processes; or

 - A Federal, or State, or local law, ordinance, or regulation is enacted that renders a policy non-compliant and necessitates that a new or revised policy be developed that is compliant with the relevant law or regulation.

 Q. Who do I contact with a question about a policy?